ethereum/EIPs/EIPS/eip-xxxx.md

 The premium is to be determined by the writer, so that he's free to choose how to calculate the option's.
 We assume that many premiums will be determined by the *Black-Scholes model*, and computing this off-chain is better for gas costs purposes.

 This ERC is intended to represent **vanilla** options.
-However, exotic options can be built from this ERC.
+However, exotic options can be built on top of this ERC.

 ## Reference Implementation